 Then added button holes to correspond with the buttons on the shoulders of the dress

 Finally I cut out 2 circles of white felt, 2 slightly smaller circles of black felt, and 2 white triangle and tacked these to the front of the dress.
 This way they are easily removed in order to use the plain black dress again.

 The wings for the bat outfit will also double as a cape for a batgirl outfit.

 - I sewed a thin belt of yellow satin fabric

 - added a Batman embroidered motif (which you can find on – 8cm wide) – again I sewed this on loosely so it can easily be removed.

 - And made a batman mask by glueing some of the black felt to a piece of card and using a piece of thin elastic.

 And you have a finished batgirl outfit.
 My little girl loves being a superhero, she has already got a Wonder Woman costume!

-Finally, and most simply of all, just wear the black dress with a cat mask and add whiskers drawn on with a eyebrow pencil to make a cat outfit.
+Finally, and most simply of all, just wear the black dress with a cat mask or cat headband and add whiskers drawn on with a eyebrow pencil to make a cat outfit.

 There are lots of possible Halloween outfits made around a simple black dress to be made.
 These are all very quick and easy to do.
 And at least this means that the black dress may get lots of wears over the coming few months before my little girl grows out of it.